interserver/mailbaby-api-samples/openapi-client/dart-jaguar/doc/DefaultApi.md

 var api_instance = new DefaultApi();
 var subject = subject_example; // String | The Subject of the email
 var body = body_example; // String | The contents of the email
-var to = to_example; // String | The email address of who this email will be sent to. var from = from_example; // String | The email address of who this email will be sent from. var id = 789; // int | The ID of your mail order this will be sent through. var toName = toName_example; // String | The name or title of who this email is being sent to. var fromName = fromName_example; // String | The name or title of who this email is being sent from.
+var from = from_example; // String | The email address of who this email will be sent from. var to = to_example; // String | The email address of who this email will be sent to. var id = 56; // int | The ID of your mail order this will be sent through. var toName = toName_example; // String | The name or title of who this email is being sent to. var fromName = fromName_example; // String | The name or title of who this email is being sent from.

 try {
-    var result = api_instance.sendMailById(subject, body, to, from, id, toName, fromName);
+    var result = api_instance.sendMailById(subject, body, from, to, id, toName, fromName);
     print(result);
 } catch (e) {
     print("Exception when calling DefaultApi->sendMailById: $e\n");